trueb2/logz/README.md

 ## Example

 In the example, we have a `blinky` application compiled for NRF52 or NRF53.
-The CMakeLists.txt of the sample project adds zlog-rs as a static library, exposes the headers to sample app, and runs the build with cargo whenever you build.
+The CMakeLists.txt of the sample project adds logz-rs as a static library, exposes the headers to sample app, and runs the build with cargo whenever you build.